-- If you do not perform any operation for a few seconds, the display will return to previous screen automatically. - - Holding down either button will scroll the setting values at high speed. - You can specify a tempo value in the range of 30 to 255. - 3.
-Press the R-15 (EXIT) button. - This exits the tempo screen.
+- Holding down either button will scroll the setting values at high speed. - You can specify a tempo value in the range of 30 to 255.

-■ To adjust the tempo by tapping a beat
+• This exits the tempo screen.

-While holding down the R-13 (FUNCTION) button, tap the L-12 (TAP) button four times at the speed (tempo) you want to set.
+- To adjust the tempo by tapping a beat - While holding down the R-13 (FUNCTION) button, tap the L-11 (TAP) button four times at the speed (tempo) you want to set.

-The first tap of the L-12 (TAP) button will cause the display shown below to appear.
+• The first tap of the L-11 (TAP) button will cause the display shown below to appear.

-- The tempo setting will change in accordance with your tapping speed as soon as you tap the fourth time. - The setting will be canceled if you release the R-13 (FUNCTION) button before tapping the L-12 (TAP) button four times. - After setting the tempo by tapping, you then can use the procedure under "To change the tempo using the TEMPO buttons" (page E-19) to make fine adjustments.
+- The tempo setting will change in accordance with your tapping speed as soon as you tap the fourth time. - The setting will be canceled if you release the R-13 (FUNCTION) button before tapping the L-11 (TAP) button four times. - 2.
+After setting the tempo by tapping, you then can use the procedure under "To change the tempo using the TEMPO buttons" (page E-19) to make fine adjustments.